William J. Green III

 William Joseph Green III (born June 24, 1938) is an American politician from Pennsylvania.
-A Democrat, Green served in the U.S. House of Representatives from 1964 to 1977 and as the 94th Mayor of Philadelphia from 1980 to 1984.
+A Democrat, Green served in the U.S. House of Representatives from 1964 to 1977 and as the 94th mayor of Philadelphia from 1980 to 1984.
+He is the youngest person ever elected to congress from Pennsylvania, having been elected at the age of 25.

 Youth

 Green grew up in the Kensington neighborhood's 33rd Ward with his brothers and sisters Mary, Anne, Michael, Dennis and Patrick.
 His father, William J. Green Jr., the dean of U.S. congressmen from Philadelphia at his death, was among the most powerful Democratic members of the U.S. House.
 This upbringing gave Green and his siblings extraordinary access to top Democratic Party leaders.
 The Harry Truman Presidential Library website, for instance, contains a picture of the Green family meeting with Harry Truman in the White House.
 And the records of the administration of President John F. Kennedy frequently mention the senior Green as well.

 William J. Green III attended St. Joseph's Prep School and received his bachelor's degree from Saint Joseph's University in 1960.
 He also graduated from Villanova Law School.